 Delicious keto pumpkin cupcakes that taste like autumn.
 The frosting is amazing - creamy and very flavorful.

 These cupcakes are amazing.
+They're one of my favorite pumpkin desserts (this pumpkin mousse is another good one).
 They are tender and fluffy, very tasty even without the frosting.

 But the creamy frosting makes them superb.
 And a little addictive.
 So I make just one batch every year.
 Otherwise, it's a disaster!